wizzense/lab-automation/README.md

 - [ ] automate 'launch' w/ controller script (that will run the install/downloads and everything else, etc)
 - [ ] Create a PS module to reduce compelxity of auto-setup and config
 - [ ] Mirror with powershell w/ python (eventually add support of proxmox)
-- [ ] Automate installation and configuration of hyper-v on Primary PC and Work PC
+- [x] Automate installation and configuration of hyper-v on Primary PC and Work PC
   - [ ] need to make repo/configs aware of primary vs work PC
+  - [ ] automate installation of tanium
 - [x] Automate updating of imageinfo.conf with images found in the configured data store location
   - does require a little bit of pre-work:
     - Will requires isos in configured data store from hosts.conf (working on automated dowwnload of isos to here) with an accomapnying iso imageinfo.conf file